ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 Similarly, the expected number of instances seen exactly once in chunk $1$, and in no other chunk up to this point is

-In both equations, the expression $\prod_{j=2}^{M} (1-p_{ij})^{n_j}$ factors in the need for instance $i$ to not have been while sampling chunks 2 to $M$.
-We will abbreviate this factor as $q_i$.
-When instances only show up in one chunk, $q_i = 1$, and everything is the same as in \autoref{eq:gt}.
+In both equations, the expression $\prod_{j=2}^{M} (1-p_{ij})^{n_j}$ factors in the need for instance $i$ not to occur while sampling chunks 2 to $M$.
+We abbreviate this factor as $q_i$.
+When instances only show up in one chunk, $q_i = 1$, and everything is the same as in \autoref{eq:estimate0}.

 The expected error is: